Chenjl13/Straightforward-instrcutions-on-cadence-virtuoso-under-VMware-Workstation/README.md

 First, we need to make a folder on our desktop, and enter Virtuoso, using the command as follow:
 <img src="images/1.png">

+Then, choose "File->New->Library" to create a new library.
+Take "inv" as example, we input the library name and chooose "Attach to an existing technology library", and we choose "smic18mmrf" as example.